andrew-hamlin-sp/jira_reporting_scripts/README.md

 optional arguments:
+  -h, --help            show this help message and exit -o [FILENAME], --outfile [FILENAME]
+                        Output file (.csv) [default: stdout] --no-progress         Hide data download progress --encoding ENC        Specify an output encoding.
+In Python 2.x, only default ASCII is supported.
+  --delimiter CHAR      Specify a CSV delimiter [default: comma].
+For bash
-  -h, --help            show this help message and exit -A, --all-fields      Extract all "navigable" fields in Jira,
+                        support escape the character with $, such as $'\t' -A, --all-fields      Extract all "navigable" fields in Jira, [fields=*navigable]
-                        [fields=*navigable]
   -f VERSION, --fix-version VERSION